Keenan-Faure/Keenan-Faure/README.md

 Projects:
 - GhOverview
-- Boot.Dev (Subdirectories are projects)
+- Boot.Dev Projects (Sub-directories are the specific projects by folder name)
 - Integration-web-app